dylanroscover/TDComponents/README.md

 ## colorCurves

 colorCurves graphically adjusts per-channel color levels of a TOP using a plotted curve, similar to many image and video editing applications.
+Credit goes to [Vasily](https://derivative.ca/community-post/asset/color-curves) for authoring the original version of this component, to which I built onto.

 ![colorCurves Screenshot](/img/colorCurvesScreenshot.png)